-How Case Management Software Can Help Your Law Firm Project Manage
+How Case Management Tools Can Help Your Law Firm Project Manage

-Once a far-flung, fanciful concept in the legal realm, remote work powered by case management software is now the modus operandi for thousands of law firms across the country.
+Once a far-flung, fanciful concept in the legal realm, remote work powered by law firm project management software is now the modus operandi for thousands of law firms across the country.
 When states decreed stay-at-home mandates, many firms came to unfortunate grips with the fact that they were in no way equipped to handle an entire docket from their living rooms.
-Attorneys resorted to giving clients their personal cellphone numbers.
+Attorneys resorted to giving clients their personal cell phone numbers.
 They spent hours hunting down drafts of documents.
 (Was it on the paralegal’s desktop, or the associate’s Google Drive?)

 Practicing law in a physical office is already an anxiety-riddled and laborious process.
 Remote law firm life is an entirely different beast.
 But for more than two years, most U.S. law firms have operated in some version of a remote or hybrid structure.
 Just 11% of firms in Smokeball’s Law + The Great Resignation survey say employees currently expect to work in the office full-time.